 Beyond effective messaging and profit margins, a content strategist must understand the people he or she is providing guidance to.
 What content is important to them, how invested they are in it and for what purpose.
-Nothing happens without the will of people, and once you have unlocked their motivations, it becomes easier to offer guidance.
+Nothing happens without people, and once you have unlocked their motivations, it becomes easier to offer guidance.
 From this understanding, we can then develop solutions, prepare a budget and get support for our recommendations.

 In her book “The Content Strategy” toolkit, Meghan Casey goes to great length to explain how to take those early steps and develop a successful content strategy: